The Women's Image Network Awards

 By promoting film and television artists whose work encourages viewers to appreciate women WIN fulfills its mission to increase gender parity and realize equality.

-In addition to celebrating illustrious invited honorees, The WIN Awards jury adjudicates submitted network television and studio films in fifteen award categories.
+In addition to celebrating illustrious honorees, The WIN Awards jury adjudicates submitted network television and studio films in fifteen award categories.

 Annie Wersching & Cloris Leachman WINLifetime Achievement Honoree

 level the playing field by promoting dimensional female media images which advance the value

 of women and girls.